Whales of Baja - 7-night Land & Sea Expedition

 Guide driven in high-spec SUV vehicle inclusive of all equipment, meals and accommodation

 Add on a few days of relaxation on the beach in Los Cabos at the end of the itinerary

 In order to see the Blue Whale, Gray Whale, Whale Shark and Humpback Whale in this one incredible whale watching itinerary the ideal time for travel is January to March.
 In order to experience the playful Gray Whale calves who will come right up to your boat in the Bay of Magdalena the best months to visit are January and February.

 Humpbacks whales have a longer season of November to April, as do Whale Sharks who can be spotted between August to March.
 It is possible for the expedition to be made taking in the cultural sites such as crumbling Spanish missions and rock art in Loreto instead of the Blue and Gray Whales if restricted to November and December travel.

-Call us on 020 3993 9308 to start planning your holiday to Whales of Baja - 7-night Land & Sea Expedition or take a look at our itineraries to Mexico
+To start planning your vacation to Whales of Baja - 7-night Land & Sea Expedition

 This multi-day expedition with an expert local guide takes you off-the-beaten-path to explore the traditional culture, history & culinary scene of this desert peninsula, while in search of magnificent blue, grey & humpback whales and vast whale sharks.